neburtron/Lord-Game/Plans_and_files.md

 - Plan out and develop how the memory and other attached, unbuilt systems are to work, and start turning that into actual working code
 - add retcon / reroll command
 - Add stuff wherever I feel like
+- I need to figure out the Commands stuff.
+I was just looking through OpenAI's docs, and apparently there's some infastructure setup already for the LLM calling commands, but I don't know if that works for LLMs not run by them, or what's going on there.

 2. Other stuff I'm gonna probably work on in the not so immediate future